saltedge/saltedge-ios-swift/README.md

 ### Usage

-Link your Client ID and App secret in the first place before using it.
+Link your App ID and App Secret in the first place before using it.

 ``` swift
 SERequestManager.shared.set(appId: appId, appSecret: appSecret)